-Effective January 1, 2008, the Company adopted Statement of Financial Accounting Standards No. 157, Fair Value Measurements ("SFAS 157") (Accounting Standards Codification ("ASC") 820-10, Fair Value Measurements and Disclosures), which defines fair value, establishes a framework for measuring fair value and requires enhanced disclosures about fair value measurements.
-The adoption of SFAS 157 did not have a material impact on the Company's financial statements.
+Effective January 1, 2008, the Company adopted changes issued by the Financial Accounting Standards Board ("FASB") to Accounting Standards Codification ("ASC") 820-10, Fair Value Measurements and Disclosures ("ASC 820-10") (Statement of Financial Accounting Standards ("SFAS") No. 157, Fair Value Measurements), which defines fair value, establishes a framework for measuring fair value and requires enhanced disclosures about fair value measurements.
+The adoption of these changes did not have a material impact on the Company's financial statements.
 See Note 10.

 - (b) Security transactions are accounted for on the trade date unless there are substantial conditions to the purchase. - (c) Gains or losses on the sale of investments are calculated using the specific identification method. - (d) Interest income, adjusted for amortization of premium and accretion of discount, and dividend income is recorded on an accrual basis to the extent that the Company expects to collect such amounts.
 For loans and securities with payment-in-kind ("PIK") income, which represents contractual interest or dividends accrued and added to the principal balance and generally due at maturity, PIK income may not be accrued if the portfolio company valuation indicates that the PIK income is not collectible.
 Origination, structuring, closing, commitment and other upfront fees and discounts and premiums on investments purchased are accreted/amortized over the life of the respective investment.
 Unamortized origination, structuring, closing, commitment and other upfront fees are recorded as unearned income.
 Upon the prepayment of a loan or debt security, any prepayment penalties and unamortized loan origination, structuring, closing, commitment and other upfront fees are recorded as interest income.
-Expenses are recorded on an accrual basis.

-(e) The Company has elected to be taxed as a regulated investment company under Subchapter M of the Code and currently qualifies, and intends to continue to qualify each year, as a RIC under the Code.
+Expenses are recorded on an accrual basis. - (e) The Company has elected to be taxed as a RIC under Subchapter M of the Code and currently qualifies, and intends to continue to qualify each year, as a RIC under the Code.